Fizzychaldy24/General-IT-Documentation/System Administration/Windows Administration/User and Group Management in AD.md

 7. **Monitor User and Group Activity**:
    - Regularly audit user and group activities using tools like **Event Viewer** or **PowerShell** scripts to ensure compliance with security policies.

-## Conclusion

-Proper user and group management is essential for maintaining security and organization in an Active Directory environment.
-By following the steps above, administrators can easily create, modify, and manage users and groups, ensuring efficient access control and minimizing administrative overhead.

-For advanced management, consider using **PowerShell** scripts for bulk user and group operations, and implementing **Dynamic Access Control** for fine-grained permissions.